rjspencer/docs/theming.md

 Recommended block: PhotoView

 ### if:PositionInModule
-Checks to see what position the block is currently in inside of the module
+Checks to see what position the block is currently in inside of the module.
+The first item in the module is "1" (e.g., it is 1 indexed)

 gt
 :	check if the position is greater than a certain point